Whistleblower Discrimination

 The courtroom is not something to be feared or avoided.
 A trial is an opportunity for a case to be heard.
 A calm, tenacious advocate, John Gause embraces each opportunity to bring a client’s case to trial.

-A successful outcome is one in which the client walks away feeling as though their rights were vindicated.
-They feel fairly compensated for the wrong she suffered.
+A successful outcome is one in which the client walks away feeling as though their rights were vindicated and they feel fairly compensated for the wrong they suffered.
 John’s goal is to achieve the best possible outcome for each client.

 Almost all of the cases we handle are on a contingency-fee.
 That means that the attorney’s fee comes out of the recovery in your case instead of charging you upfront.
 If there is no recovery in a contingency-fee case, you do not owe us anything.